stefonarch/lxqt-labwc-session/README.md

 ```

+## Changes in version 0.2

+* With LXQt 2.0 no different location for labwc configuration is used anymore.
+All LXQt components can be configured in "Configuration Center" with some exceptions,
+se "Notes", so Labwc configuration is handled in `~/.config/labwc`.
+Panel settings by
+right click.

+* Virtualized systems should be autodetected (fixing "no cursor" issue)

+* F12 as toggledropdown shortcut for QTerminal is working (using the shipped configuration).

+* Improved wallpaper.

 ## Packages:

 For Arch based distributions an [AUR] package is available.

 ## Notes and Issues

-* With LXQt 2.0 no different location for labwc configuration is used anymore as
-all components have wayland support now.

-* Bottom and right panels have some alignment issues for tooltips and and menu popups.
+* Default configuration is in `/usr/share/lxqt/wayland/labwc` and copied at first run
+if labwc was never configured.
+Refer to those files if you have already configured labwc.

 * LXQt lock settings do not work yet.
 For screenlock settings under wayland
  please check `~/.config/labwc/autostart`.

+* Global shortcuts are handled exclusively in `~/.config/labwc/rc.xml`.

+* Use `-/.config/labwc/autostart` to autostart wayland-only applications.

+* Mouse cursor and size are synced and can be set using "Appearance" settings,
+labwc restart required (`labwc -r` or ctrl-shift-R if  using the shipped configuration).
+GTK settings have to be updated after changes.

+* Bottom and right panels have some alignment issues for tooltips and and menu popups.

 * Some X11-only applications (example: redshift) in autostart
 can lead to high CPU usage under wayland.

 * LXQt Mouse/touchpad and keyboard settings do not work but keyboard layout(s)
-  will be imported or set at first run.See
+  will be imported and set at startup.
+See `~/.config/labwc/environment` and the
-  `~/.config/labwc/environment` and the "libinput" section in `rc.xml`.
+ "libinput" section in `rc.xml`.

-* Mouse cursor and size are synced and can be set using "Appearance" settings,
-session restart required.
-GTK settings have to be updated after changes.

-* Global shortcuts are handled exclusively in `~/.config/labwc/rc.xml`.

-* For a background image on loading and closing add
-`swaybg -i /usr/share/lxqt/wallpapers/origami-dark.png >/dev/null 2>&1 &` to
-`-/.config/labwc/autostart`.
-This is also the place to autostart wayland-only
-applications.

 * [Credit] for the original Vent theme